SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/data-security-and-compliance/2022-07-22-envelope-encryption.markdown

 |:-:|
 |<sub>*Figure 3: Key rotation.*</sub>|<br/><br/>

-In general, key-vault tools *safely* keep all old versions of the key material *forever*, so we can decrypt any data that was encrypted with that key and do not delete any rotated old key materials until we delete the keys.
+In general, key-vault tools *safely keep all old versions of the key material forever*, so we can decrypt any data that was encrypted with that key and do not delete any rotated old key materials until we delete the keys.
 When we use a rotated key to encrypt data, the key-vault uses the current key material.
 When we use the rotated key to decrypt ciphertext, key-vault uses the key material version that was used to encrypt it.

 ### Automatic key rotation

+It's recommended to rotate keys automatically on a regular schedule.
+The frequency of rotation is defined by a rotation schedule.
+The rotation schedule may be determined by the *age of the key* or the *amount or volume of messages encrypted with a certain key version*.

 We may enable automatic key rotation for an existing key depending on the key-vault tool we use.
 When we set up automatic key rotation for the keys, key-vault tools usually make new key materials for those keys on a regular basis, like once a year.